Norway vs Sweden: Which Scandinavian country should you visit?

 When to visit

-If you’re reading this blog, you’re probably not looking for guaranteed sun.
-Spoiler alert: you won’t get that in Scandinavia!
-Norway and Sweden share a similar climate with long, cold winters and short, mild summers.
-The best time to visit depends on what you want to do.
+Norway and Sweden share a similar climate with long, cold and snowy winters and short but glorious summers.
+The best time to visit depends on what you’re looking for.

 Keen for a Scandinavian adventure?
-Check out Intrepid’s range of trips in Sweden and Norway.
+Check out Intrepid’s trips in Sweden and Norway.

 Feeling inspired?